Spot Regressions with Candlesticks: Empirical Application: Is Bitcoin Market Neutral?

+I estimate spot beta using non-overlapping local windows of $k=10$ one-minute candlesticks, yielding $39$ spot estimates per trading day.
+Then, I test the null hypothesis of zero beta $H_0:\beta_t=0$, or market neutrality, for each estimate using the test statistic developed in Section \ref{sec:inference} with a significance level of $5\%$.

-I start by assessing the monthly rejection rates (in terms of percentage) of the null hypothesis of market neutrality.
+I start by assessing the monthly rejection rates (in terms of percentage) of the null hypothesis of market neutrality which is defined as the proportion of intraday spot beta estimates that are significantly different from zero at the 5\% level.
 The results are presented in Figure \ref{fig:ibit_beta_rejection}.
 The figure shows that the rejection rates are around $10\%$ in the first two months of 2024, later increasing to $40\%$ in mid-2024 and ending the year with a similar rate.
 Notably, the rejection rates are more pronounced in August and September, reaching around $60\%$.

-These months also coincide with a number of crucial economic events.
-Particularly, the first week of September was marked by a series of weak production and labor market data releases, raising concerns about a potential economic slowdown.\footnote{The first week of September brought a sequence of weak data: the ISM manufacturing index on the 3rd, the ADP jobs report on the 5th, and the non-farm payrolls on the 6th, all of which came in below expectations.
-These developments led to a sharp sell-off in equities and a spike in volatility, as reflected in the VIX index.}
+Interestingly, these months also coincide with a number of crucial economic events and heightened market volatility.
+For instance, in August 2024, Bank of Japan announced a rate hike and this was followed by global equity sell-offs.
+Moreover, the first week of September was marked by a series of weak production and labor market data releases, which raised concerns about a potential economic slowdown.
+Specifically, during that period, the ISM manufacturing index, the ADP jobs report and the non-farm payrolls came in below expectations and consequently increased market volatility.

+It may be instructive to look at these days in more detail.
 Figure \ref{fig:ibit_spot_beta_sept36} presents the spot beta estimates and corresponding confidence intervals for September 3–6.
 This figure reveals that the null hypothesis of zero beta is rejected in a substantial portion of the intraday intervals, approximately $65\%$ of the time.
 For instance, looking at the bottom right panel, the null is rejected in $27$ out of $39$ intervals on September 6.
 On that day, the NFP report was released at 8:30 AM, prior to market open, and spot beta estimates were already significant and around $1.5$ at the opening.
 Similar patterns are observed on the other days of that week.
-These results indicate that the Bitcoin ETF IBIT exhibited significant positive exposure to market risk during this turbulent week, precisely the periods when such instruments may be most valuable for risk management purposes.